Our Team of Professionals

 Rachel helps you understand yourself and others in new ways and offers techniques and strategies that draw heavily upon acceptance and commitment therapy (ACT), schema therapy, emotion-focussed couple therapy (EFCT), neuro-psychotherapy, nonviolent communication (NVC), cognitive behaviour therapy (CBT), positive psychology, and mindfulness techniques.

 Rachel’s focus is on understanding your unique self to gain awareness of what triggers you, what drives you, and what holds you back.
 Rachel is relaxed.
 She uses humour and questioning to help you to reclaim your power and take responsibility for your own life.

 Please Note: Rachel works Mondays in Aspley.
-She works Fridays in Stafford Heights.
-She works Wednesday mornings by special arrangement.
+Her other days are in Stafford.
 For emergency or special appointments, sms her on 0478789321.

 BPsychSci (Hons), RN, Published Author

 “Life can be a shipwreck, but we must remember to sing in the lifeboats” (Voltaire)

 Bobbi is a leading expert in the field of identity diversity and offers a 100% guaranteed confidential space to talk and help you gather psychological support and information on gender-related issues.

 In her post-graduate studies, sex and gender issues leapt off the page and it occurred to her that identity diversity were reality maps in the lives of too many people to be ignored.
 And so she began serious research in a bid to find some consensus on the origins of all identity development.
 Further life-science research into what drives sexuality has led her to understand how most individuals are in fact within the boundaries of conventional and healthy.
 In the case of those questioning, ‘coming out’ is aimed at quality of life and even survival itself.